The Diplomats: Artistic disagreements (2007–2009)

 In mid-2007, rumors began to circulate that the Diplomats had many rifts and disagreements with each other, specifically between Cam'ron and Jim Jones.
 When Jones and Juelz Santana appeared on stage at a concert with 50 Cent — with whom Cam'ron was engaged in a feud at the time — it seemed as if the group had split.
 However, in a later interview, 40 Cal. hinted that while the dynamic of the group is likely beyond repair, there may be further collaboration.

 Juelz Santana also spoke on a future collaboration, but stated that at the time, Cam'ron seemed to be the only obstacle, while also stating that though his contract was sold to Def Jam, he had no hard feelings towards his former boss.

 In a September 2008 interview, Hell Rell stated that he no longer has a contractual obligation to Cam'ron or Jim Jones.
 Within the interview, Juelz also stated that he is still on speaking terms with the members of the group, and didn't feel that they were holding him back, but he did feel the "mainstream" wasn't crediting him as notably as he had hoped.
 In a later interview, he stated that he felt the other members of the group were not as focused as him, while also stating there was selfishness within the group.
 He also stated he wanted to focus more on his solo career.

 Following this, almost all former members of The Diplomats formed their own groups.
 In 2007, 40 Cal. started "Skeme Team", while Freekey Zekey formed the "730 Dips", and started a record label of the same name, "730 Dips Records", while also joining fellow Diplomats' member Jim Jones' new group, "ByrdGang".

-In 2008, Jim Jones cut ties with ByrdGang rapper and former Dipset affiliate Max B over a sequence of financial and ethical disputes.
-Jones and Max B became involved in a bitter feud, exchanging numerous diss tracks and constantly bad-mouthing each other on interviews.

-In 2007, Jim Jones's Byrdgang member Stack Bundles was shot and killed on June 11 of that year.

 In 2008, Juelz Santana started the "Skull Gang" which, when his contract was sold to Def Jam, also secured a deal that included the solo members.
 In 2009, Cam'ron started a new group called the U.N and Dipset West.
 In 2008, Hell Rell started Top Gunnas and J.R started Thundabyrdz.

 In 2009, Cam'ron created the U.N.
 (Us Now), featuring himself and Vado.
 The group released one album, 2011's, Gunz n' Butta.